-Most goji berries are grown in Tibet or the Chinese Himalayas, and they’re typically sold in dried form.
+Most goji berries come from Tibet or the Chinese Himalayas, and they’re typically sold in dried form.
 Unlike most dried foods they’re rarely eaten as-is.
 Instead, most people soak them for an thirty minutes or more in water before serving.
-The water picks up much of the berries’ flavor and nutrients, so many people like to drink the water along with the berries all in one go.
+The water absorbs much of the berries’ flavor and nutrients, so many people drink the water along with the berries all in one go.
 Since during soaking goji berries swell up to double or triple their size, a little goes a long way.

 Goji berries stand out as containing large amounts of vitamin C, iron, and antioxidants.
-The berries are widely used in Chinese medicine to treat a variety of ailments.
+Chinese medicine uses these berries to treat a variety of ailments.

 Many live foods cookbooks make use of goji berries.
-The soaked berries can be prepared in any number of recipes—often blended into cake or cookie batters that are then dehydrated.
+You can prepare the soaked berries in any number of recipes.
+They’re often blended into cake or cookie batters that are then dehydrated in a food dryer.

 Cacao Beans or Nibs

-While cacao beans or nibs can certainly be enjoyed raw, people accustomed to getting their chocolate from Hershey Bars will likely find cacao in this form to be too bitter and insufficiently sweet.
+While cacao beans or nibs are delicious when eaten raw, people accustomed to getting their chocolate from Hershey Bars will likely find cacao too bitter to eat on its own.
 But over time your tastes are likely to change.
 If you don’t like the flavor of raw cacao right away, you can add it to shakes and smoothies and thereby get the benefits of eating chocolate in its whole and raw form.
 If you want more ideas for incorporating cacao into your diet, check out Matthew Kenney’s superb all-vegan live foods book, Raw Chocolate.

 Spirulina is a variety of blue-green freshwater algae that is loaded with chlorophyll, protein, beta-carotene, and a wide variety of essential vitamins & minerals.
-Spirulina also contains substantial amounts of gamma-linolenic acid, which is a key fat for the brain and other organs.
+It also also contains substantial amounts of gamma-linolenic acid, which is a key fat for the brain and other organs.

 Chlorella is an algae quite similar to spirulina, but it’s bright-green rather than blue-green.
 This in turn means that it’s even higher in chlorophyll.
 In fact, there is no food or superfood that is richer in chlorophyll than chlorella.
 NOW’s chlorella is certified organic and comes in both powder and tablet form.

 Maca is a root vegetable grown at high elevations in Peru.
-It has been consumed since ancient times, and is known to be a gentle stimulant.
-It’s also thought to increase libido and to restore hormone imbalances.
-The mechanisms by which maca works are largely unknown, but anecdotal reports of the benefits of maca are sufficiently widespread to make this a widely-consumed product in the live foods community.
+Consumed since ancient times as a gentle stimulant, it’s also thought to increase libido and to alleviate hormone imbalances.
+The mechanisms by which maca works are largely unknown.
+But anecdotal reports of the benefits of maca are widespread.
+This probably explains why maca is a widely-consumed product in the live foods community.
 A tablespoon of maca blended into morning smoothies is a good way to begin incorporating this food into your diet.
 It’s got a pleasant malty, butterscotch like flavor.